drand/drand/docs/SPECS.md

 A drand node is a server that runs the drand code, that participates in the distributed key generations phases, in the randomness generation and that can reply to public request API.
-A Go struct representation is as follow:
+The following representation is what gets embedded in group configuration file, what drand nodes knows about other drand nodes:
 ```go
 type Node struct {
 	Key  []byte // public key on bls12-381 G1